-If the temperature warning light comes on and is the color red, this means that your engine’s temperature is too high.
+If the temperature warning light comes on and is the colour red, this means that your engine's temperature is too high.
 While this is an issue that will require service to permanently fix, there are a few things you can try to temporarily resolve the issue in order to drive safely home.

 - Turn off the engine and let the vehicle rest until it cools down

-- Leave your engine on and turn your on heater to the highest setting to dump excess heat from the engine
+- Leave your engine on and turn your on the heater to the highest setting to dump excess heat from the engine

 An overheating engine could be the symptom of some other issue in your vehicle and it's important that you bring your car into the dealership for service.